 A slow street will connect the different areas of Mangawhai, from the school to the beach over time, invigorating town centres along the way.

-We recently held two Shared Path open sessions for the community, to present the concept design for stage 1 and a route plan for the wider project.
+In 2020 we held two Shared Path open sessions for the community, to present the initial concept design for phase 1 and a route plan for the wider project.